quietui/quiet/docs/docs/theming.md

 layout: docs
 ---

+Quiet features a sleek, modern aesthetic that looks great out of the box, especially when coupled with [Restyle](/docs/restyle).
+But it's also designed to be highly customizable — with pure CSS — for those who want something a little different.

 The default theme provides simple, elegant styles with support for light and dark modes and 21 built-in color presets.
 A number of [design tokens](#design-tokens) are exposed, giving you an easy way to make high-level changes to the library.

 ## Using the default theme